skaloronnie/test/Cassandra.md

 * stored on disk **sequentially**
 * maintained for each Cassandra table.

-Key components

-Key components for configuring Cassandra
+## Key components for configuring Cassandra

 * Gossip
  * persisted locally by each node to use immediately when a node restarts.